An interview is your chance to impress and show your potential. These top tips will help you make the best of your interview.

 Types of interview

 It's a good idea to find out who will be interviewing you and what type of interview it is before you go.

-You may also be asked interview with a group of other candidates.
-This type of group interview may involve informal discussion as well as interview questions.
+You may also be asked to interview with a group of other candidates.
+This type of group interview may involve informal discussion, as well as interview questions.

 Some roles may need you to attend selection days, do tasks to prove you have certain skills or even undertake a piece of work with other candidates.